© Christopher Barton

 “Be seated you damn fool!” roars Mr Smith.

 At dusk, at a sandbank straddling the stream, we run the canoe aground, gather driftwood and build a crackling fire.
 The Indian has salmon.
 He splits them, spreading them across sticks.
 The pink fish sizzles and smokes.
-Mr Smith unwraps bannock bread and cuts slices to wrap the fish.
+Mr Smith unwraps bannock bread and cuts slices to grip the fish.
 The amalgam is smokey, oily and delicious.
 With my whiskey, we have a merry time, until the midges force us to take shelter beneath our blankets.
 Rushing water lulls us to sleep.

 At dawn I awake, achy and shivering.
 Sleeping on sand is not the soft comfort I had presumed.
 Washing my face, I am shocked awake by the icy coldness of the water.
 Wrapped in blankets, we breakfast on apples, bannock and boiled eggs, load the canoe and push off into the current.
 The river writhes, wisped in fog.
 High above the maples, we spy peaks, some white.
 We watch an otter, glimpse fish jump, and are stalked by a crow.
 The river meanders, prevaricates, equivocates.
 We travel north, south, east and west.
 My hands grow sore.
 I sweat, I paddle.
 The forest draws closer.
 It whispers.
 I don’t like it.